Removing or defacing campaign signs is unlawful and a misdemeanor offense.

 Murdoch said he contacted the Mountain View Police Department, which took the report, but hasn't heard back.
 He said he also followed Caltrans protocol for placing the signs at highway intersections, and confirmed with officials at the agency that they did not remove the signs by accident.
 Signs that have been replaced are still there as of this week.

 Police spokeswoman Katie Nelson confirmed that the incidents were reported to police on Feb.
-10, but that investigators don't have much in the way of information.
+10, but said that investigators don't have much in the way of information.
 There is no suspect description, nor do officers know the precise locations, dates or times in which the signs were vandalized.

-Campaign vandalism occasionally crops up in local political races in Mountain View, including the destruction of a campaign sign supporting former councilwoman Pat Showalter in 2014 and, in 2018, the late community activist Job Lopez pleaded guilty to misdemeanor charges of spray-painting a campaign sign for former Councilman John Inks.
+Campaign vandalism occasionally crops up in local political races in Mountain View, including the destruction of a campaign sign supporting former Councilwoman Pat Showalter in 2014 and, in 2018, the late community activist Job Lopez pleaded guilty to misdemeanor charges of spray-painting a campaign sign for former Councilman John Inks.

 But with the Democratic primary heating up and no council race until November, the attention has turned to national races.

 Murdoch said he believes there is considerable support locally for Buttigieg, Sen. Bernie Sanders and Sen. Elizabeth Warren, and that entrepreneur Andrew Yang was also popular in Mountain View and surrounding cities until he dropped out.
-None of the other candidates in the crowded field appear to have much of a local presence, he said.
+None of the other candidates in the crowded field appears to have much of a local presence, he said.

 "This election is all about winning some of those critical battleground states as all of today's Democratic candidates can win the popular vote," he said.
 "My wife and I selected Pete as we believe he can win those battleground states as he has unique and resonating attributes of being from a red state, a veteran and deeply religious."

 California's primary is being held on March 3, the same day as 13 other states across the country.
-Known as Super Tuesday, the combined results from the 14 primaries will award more than one-third of the entire country's pledged delegates to candidates, and will heavily influence the outcome of the primary.
+Known as Super Tuesday, the combined results from the 14 primaries will award more than one-third of the entire country's pledged delegates to candidates, and will heavily influence the outcome of the primary election.